Zygmunt Solorz removes sons from ZE PAK board

 Zygmunt Solorz, a Polish billionaire, has removed his two sons from the supervisory board of ZE PAK SA, a Warsaw-listed power producer.
 The decision was made during a shareholder meeting on Monday, deepening a family feud over control of Solorz’s conglomerate.
 The stock of ZE PAK fell as much as 3.3% following the news, heading for its lowest closing level since 2022.

-Szymon Ozog, CEO of NN Group NV’s Polish pension fund, which owns 8.9% in ZE PAK, expressed concern about the current situation and the family conflict.
-The development comes amid uncertainty over Solorz’s empire, which includes Cyfrowy Polsat SA, a media and mobile group, in addition to power production.
-Last month, Solorz’s children sent a letter to managers, voicing concern over alleged attempts to take over the firm and their difficulties in contacting the billionaire due to his health and conflict with his current wife, Justyna Kulka.
+Szymon Ozog, CEO of NN Group NV’s Polish pension fund, which owns 8.9% of ZE PAK, expressed concern about the current situation and the family conflict.
+The development comes amid uncertainty over Solorz’s empire, including Cyfrowy Polsat SA, a media and mobile group, and power production.
+Last month, Solorz’s children sent a letter to managers, voicing concern over alleged attempts to take over the firm and their difficulties contacting the billionaire due to his health and conflict with his current wife, Justyna Kulka.

-During the ZE PAK shareholder meeting, the 68-year-old billionaire briefly joined via video, sitting next to his lawyer at an undisclosed location.
+During the ZE PAK shareholder meeting, the 68-year-old billionaire briefly joined via video, sitting beside his lawyer at an undisclosed location.

 Family feud impacts ZE PAK governance

-Solorz had trouble speaking clearly at times, with a participant asking him to repeat his comments.
+Solorz sometimes had trouble speaking clearly, with a participant asking him to repeat his comments.

 His lawyer was heard telling Solorz to repeat his statement and pointing to a piece of paper from which the billionaire was reading.
 The reshuffle in ZE PAK’s board comes a day before Cyfrowy Polsat SA’s meeting, with the agenda also envisaging votes on board changes.
 Shares in Cyfrowy Polsat declined as much as 1.4% on Monday, extending their drop from 2021 highs to 67%.